wavemaker/docs/learn/on-premise/configure/config-users-auth-providers.md

 ---
 ---

 Configure Users and Authentication Providers.
-There are two ways to onboard users.

 ## Add Users from Launchpad

-- Add from User On-boarding -> Create User Section.
+- Add from Users -> Add New User Section.
 - Authentication will be taken care by Platform.

 ## Add Authentication Provider